-SPRINGFIELD - E-cigarettes continue to make the news and there has been a flurry of activity this week surrounding the unregulated product.
+E-cigarettes continue to make the news and there has been a flurry of activity this week surrounding the unregulated product.

 "While much is not known about the risks of e-cigarettes, they are increasingly popular among teens," said Dr. Gary Hochheiser, chief of Thoracic Surgery at Baystate Medical Center.
 "There is a lot of concern that these products might lead to eventual use of conventional cigarettes with these kids, and these studies suggest this might be the case."

-Also, a news release about the study released by the American Lung Association noted that E-cigarettes are sold in dozens of flavors that appeal to kids, including cotton candy, bubble gum, Atomic Fireball, and popular kids’ cereal flavors such as Froot Loops.
+A news release about the study released by the American Lung Association said e-cigarettes are sold in dozens of flavors that appeal to kids, including cotton candy, bubble gum, Atomic Fireball, and popular kids’ cereal flavors such as Froot Loops.

 "We have seen the tactic of flavored products with cigarettes before from the tobacco companies, as well as other marketing strategies to get teens to start smoking in the past.
 As nicotine is addictive, they hope to get people addicted at a young age so they will be buying these products for many years to come.
 These tactics have been outlawed for conventional cigarettes.
 Clearly we need to have some regulation of these products as well as further research into their effects on people.
-At this point we don’t know enough about the potential harms,” said Dr. Hochheiser.
+At this point we don’t know enough about the potential harms," Dr. Hochheiser said.